anotherAsad/AdvancedVLSIdesign/README.md

 # AdvancedVLSIdesign - Term Project
 This is the report on the FIR design project.
 It showcases:
 - The MATLAB filter design process.
-- Xoefficient exporting for HDL description.
+- Coefficient exporting for HDL description.
 - Various HDL implementations of the FIR.
 - Usage of Synopsys Design Compiler.
 - Timing, Area and Power reports from Synopsys Design Compiler.